Dhaiwat10/react-link-preview/README.md

 If the component renders nothing, it means that no metadata could be scraped for the URL.
 Provide a `fallback` component if you don't want to render `null`.

+## Important

+This package uses a Heroku proxy to get around CORS issues.
+Feel free to go through the source code of the proxy <a href="https://github.com/dhaiwat10/rlp-proxy">here</a>.

+I highly recommend forking both this repo and the proxy repo, and deploying your own copy of the project if you plan to use this package in a production app.

 ## API (Available props)

 You can pass the following props to the `LinkPreview` component.